Image

 If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Kansas City, MO circuit court within 15 days of the final ruling.
 This appeal must be filed in the circuit court of the Kansas City, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
 A Combs Waterkotte Kansas City, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-Once it’s filed, the case moves to a de novo hearing, where the Kansas City, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Kansas City, MO DWI/DUI attorneys to present a stronger defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the Kansas City, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Kansas City, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

 DWI Administrative Hearing Lawyer in Kansas City, MO | DWI Attorney Kansas City, MO | Combs Waterkotte

-When you partner with a Combs Waterkotte Kansas City, MO DWI administrative hearing lawyer, you’re not just hiring a top-rated DWI administrative hearing lawyer lawyer in Kansas City, MO and beyond – you are protecting your license, your rights, your freedom, and your future.
-In addition to knowledgeable DWI administrative hearing lawyers, our staff is available 24/7 and provides expertise in the following areas for Kansas City, MO residents:
+When you hire a Combs Waterkotte DWI administrative hearing lawyer in the Kansas City, MO area, you aren’t just choosing a top-rated DWI administrative hearing lawyer lawyer in Kansas City, MO and throughout Missouri – you are safeguarding your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for Kansas City, MO residents:

-Don’t Wait—Contact a Kansas City, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges
+Act Now—Speak with a Kansas City, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

 If you’ve been arrested for DWI/DUI in Kansas City, MO, the clock is ticking on your right to fight for your license.
 Missing the 15-day deadline on an administrative hearing means automatic suspension or revocation with no way to appeal.
 You need a Kansas City, MO DWI administrative hearing lawyer on your side right now to protect your driving privileges and fight for your future.

-Call Combs Waterkotte today at (314) 900-HELP or contact us online for a no-obligation case review.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a free case review.
 Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Kansas City, MO.

 View Service Areas